insomnimus/libman/readme.md

 -	You can change the prompt! run `libman config prompt "my new prompt>"`.
 -	The config file is located at `~/.config/libman.toml` on unix, and `C:\Users\username\AppData\Roaming` on windows.
 -	Configure a history file either from the config file or with `$LIBMAN_HIST_FILE` env var for search history auto completions.
+-	Want to view every album of an artist?
+Simple, run: `salb *::michael jackson`.